fruzie99/DSA_MEDICALSTORE_MANAGEMENT_SYSTEM/README.md

 Introduction:

 The Medical Pharmacy Management System streamlines pharmacy operations, including inventory management, prescription processing, and billing.
-By digitizing tasks, it enhances accuracy and efficiency, benefiting both staff and patients.
+By digitizing tasks, it enhances accuracy and efficiency, benefiting both pharmists and customers.

 Methodology: